partout-io/partout/README.md

 The easiest way to build cross-platform tunnel apps.

-__DISCLAIMER: the library is still undergoing deep architectural changes.__

 ## Usage

 **As per the GPL, the public license is not suitable for the App Store and other closed-source distributions.
 If you want to use Partout for proprietary or commercial purposes, please [obtain a proper license][license-website].**